-2. Check your tech Be sure you have the following before your first meeting: - Mac.
-You'll need a Mac running macOS Big Sur or later.
-It's best if each club participant has their own Mac.
-You can also share and code together. - Xcode 12.
-This free Mac app from Apple is used to build every Mac app and every iOS app too.
-Xcode has all the tools needed for creating an amazing app. - Develop in Swift Explorations.
-This free resource from Apple guides new coders through key computing concepts to build a solid foundation in programming with Swift. - Keynote.
-You'll use this app on Mac for designing your app prototypes.
+2. Check your tech

+Be sure you have the following before your first meeting:

+- Mac.
+You'll need a Mac running macOS Catalina or later.
+It's best if each club participant has their own, but you can also share and code together. - Xcode 11.
+This free Mac app from Apple is used to build every other Mac app and every iOS app, too.
+It has all the tools needed for creating an amazing app experience. - Develop in Swift Explorations.
+This free resource from Apple guides beginners through key computing concepts to build a solid foundation in programming with Swift. - Keynote.
+You'll use this app on Mac for your app prototypes.

 Visit Apple Support to get help with Apple products.

-3. Make a plan Here are some things to consider:
+3. Make a plan

+Here are some things to consider:

 - Who are your club members?
 What are their interests?
-Do they have experience, or are they brand new to coding? - How often will your club meet?
+Do they have experience with coding, or are they brand-new to it? - How often will your club meet?
 How many hours of coding activities will you have? - What technology is available for the club? - What are the goals of your club?

-4. Spread the word Let people know about your Swift Coding Club.
-Here are some ideas and resources to attract new members to your club: - Announce your club.
-Use email, social media, the web, flyers or word of mouth to let your community know about your club. - Host an informational meeting.
+4. Spread the word

+Let people know about your Swift Coding Club.
+Here are some ideas and resources to attract new members to your club:

+- Announce your club.
+Use email, social media, the web, flyers, or word of mouth to let your community know about your club. - Host an informational meeting.
 Ask potential club members about their interests and the types of projects they'd want to create.
-Talk about ideas for holding community events and how they can get involved.
-You can also share a short video about the club online or on social media.
-The items below can help you promote and personalise your Swift Coding Club: - Posters.
-Download this free template, then personalise it to create your own poster.
+Talk about ideas for holding community events and how club members can get involved.
+You can also share a short video about the club online.

+The items below can help you promote and personalize your Swift Coding Club:

+- Posters.
+Download this free template, then personalize it to create your own poster.
 Print and display it, or make a digital poster to share online.
 Be sure to include details for when and where the club will meet and how to join. - Stickers and T-shirts.
 Use these Swift Coding Club stickers to help promote your club.
-T-shirts are a great way to recognise members who participate in app showcase events.
+T-shirts are a great way to recognize members who participate in app showcase events.
 Download the Swift Coding Club T-shirt template to make shirts for your members.